MK2112/any_to_any.py/README.md

 This Python script helps you convert MP4 files to MP3/PNG/GIF format.<br>
 It provides a cost-free and versatile solution, addressing shortcomings of certain proprietary software options.
+E.g. I used it mainly to dissect camera input into frames for ML/AI training.
+Good stuff.

 ## Key Features
 - **Efficiency**: A tool for swift file format transformation.
 Nothing more.
 Nothing less.